pdwaggoner/pdwaggoner.github.io/Research.md

 * [Pursuing Open-Source Development of Predictive Algorithms: The Case of Criminal Sentencing Algorithms](https://arxiv.org/abs/2011.06422){:target="_blank"} (with Alec MacMillen), Revised and resubmitted at the *Journal of Computational Social Science*

+* Uncovering the Online Social Structure Surrounding COVID-19 (with Robert Y. Shapiro, Sam Frederick, and Ming Gong), Invited to revise and resubmit at the *Journal of Social Computing*

 * [Assessment, Testing and Comparison of Statistical Models using R](https://psyarxiv.com/vtq8f/){:target="_blank"} (with Daniel Lüdecke, Mattan Ben-Shachar Indrajeet Patil, and Dominique Makowski)

-* Uncovering the Online Social Structure Surrounding COVID-19 (with Robert Y. Shapiro, Sam Frederick, and Ming Gong)

 ### Manuscripts in Preparation (Selected)
 ##### >> See also preprints at [arXiv](https://arxiv.org/search/?query=Waggoner%2C+Philip&searchtype=all&source=header){:target="_blank"} or [SSRN](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=2663173){:target="_blank"}